microsoft/vstest-docs/RFCs/0001-Test-Platform-Architecture.md

 [![vstest.console overall architecture](Images/vstest.console-overall-architecture.png)](Images/vstest.console-overall-architecture.png)

-The test platform has 3 major components:
+This architecture has four major components:

-1. Runner
-2. Test host
-3. Data Collector
+1. **Test Runner** is the command line entrypoint to test platform (`vstest.console`).
+2. **Test Execution Host** is an architecture and framework specific process that actually loads the test container and executes tests.
+3. **Data Collector Host** process hosts the various test execution data listeners.
+4. **IDE/Editor** process is used by developer for Edit/Build the application and trigger test runs.

+We will describe each component in the following sections.

-### 1. Runner
+### Test Runner
-The runner is the entry point to the test platform.
-The main functionality of the runner is to take in the test container with user specified settings, figure out what architecture, framework is required to run the tests and spawn of a host process with that setting to host and run the tests.
-It also houses two key extensibility points - Logger and Host extensibility. **Logger extensibility** provides users with an ability to save test results in a format of their choice which could be in a file or posted on a server. **Host extensibility** provides users with an ability to write their own custom test host process that can be in a different environment(inside of a UWP app)/ built for a different architecture, framework.
-These two extensibility points will be detailed in a different document.
+Test runner is the primary entry point to the test platform.
+It takes a test container with a set of configuration settings as input.
+The language runtime, architecture, framework for test execution are inferred from the settings.
+Based on these parameters, it spawns a **Test Execution Host** process.

+If data collectors are specified in the run settings, the **Data Collector Host** is spawned.

+Using the **Logger extensibility** feature, an extension can listen to the *Test Result* for each test case.
+It can also recieve a set of *Test Attachments* generated during the test execution.
+E.g. Trx logger generates an xml report of test results, elapsed time for the run etc. using this mechanism.

+There are several aspects of test execution that a test platform needs to cater.

+* Tests can target any language runtime.
+E.g. .NET, Javascript, Python etc.
+* Tests can target a specific version of the runtime.
+E.g. .NET 4.6 or .NET Standard 1.4
+* Tests can target a specific platform architecture.
+E.g. x64 or x86

+Depending on the language runtime, some of these aspects require a separate process to run tests. **Host extensibility** allows developers to author custom test execution hosts.
+One of the primary use case for this is running tests on a device.
+E.g. in case of running tests against a Universal Windows device, the test host is launched on a Windows Phone device.
+The test case and run settings are passed on to the test host using a JSON over Sockets protocol.

+Discovery of test cases and Execution are the primary commands sent to a test host.
+Read more about them in [0002 Test Discovery Protocol](0002-Test-Discovery-Protocol.md).

-### 2. Test host
+### Test Execution Host
-The test host actually hosts the test containers and runs the test.
-Its main functionality is to drive test discovery and execution via Adapters for a test framework.
-This constitutes the **adapter extensibility** which allows test framework writers like xunit/nunit/mstest to write adapters that can understand tests written in that framework and run them.
-Adapter extensibility is detailed in a separate document.
-Another key functionality that the test host house's is **In-Proc Data Collection extensibility**.
-This allows users to listen to test session or test case start and end events within the test host process, which one can use to figure out for instance the the code coverage for a test case.
-More on this extensibility point is covered in a different document.
+The test host actually the test containers, discovers the tests available in it and finally runs the tests that match user specified criteria.
+Within a test host, the language runtime, version and architecture are fixed.
+However there's one more variable for tests:

+* Tests can be authored in any test framework for a runtime.
+E.g. NUnit, MSTest or XUnit for .NET runtime.

+**Adapter Extensibility** provides an extensible way for developers to plug in adapters which understand the intricacies of test frameworks.
+Each test adapter needs to respond to Discovery and Execution requests from test runner.
+[Test Adapter Extensibility](0004-Adapter-Extensibility.md) discusses the API and other considerations in more details.

+A Data Collector monitors the test execution and collects diagnostic, performance, and other data for the code under test.
+If a data collector needs to collect intrusive data, it may use the **In-Proc Data Collection extensibility** API for this.
+In-proc data collectors, as the name suggests, are loaded within the test execution host.
+They can subscribe the test run and test case level events.

+We will discuss out of process data collectors in the next section.

-### 3. Data Collector
+### Data Collector Host
-The data collector process takes care of loading the Data Collection extensibility provider that allows users to write Data collectors for a test session.
-This component gets test session/ test case start and end events from the test host process and notifies the registered data collectors.
-The data collectors can use this data to identify how much memory a test is taking or the cpu usage for a test etc. This is a separate process because:

-1. We do not want the collector to affect the resources used by the test host process.
+Out of process data collectors are hosted in the data collector host process.
+Similar to in-proc data collector, these data collectors also receive test run and test case level start/stop events.
+Usually the data collector starts/stops monitoring in these event handlers.
+Further a data collector can generate attachments which are available in the *TestCaseResult*. session.
+E.g. a video data collector can record a browser session while the test case is executing, it may attach the recorded video to the test result (if the test case failed) for further analysis by the user.

+Data collectors are hosted in a separate process for several reasons:

+1. Data collector may not be intrusive, it should not impact the test execution itself.
+E.g. a performance data collector may not be accurate if it runs within the execution process
-2. The test host process can be of a totally different architecture, framework which not all data collectors can load in.
+2. The test host process can be of a totally different architecture, framework.
+   However data collectors are usually generic.
+E.g. the video data collector should record videos for JS or .NET tests alike.

-This process is spawned off only when data collection is turned on.
-In a vanilla flow only runner and test host process are required.
+Data collector host process is spawned only if data collection is configured in the test run settings.

-### Runner - test host interaction
+### Flow: Test Runner - Test Host

 1. A user would spawn of the runner with a set of test containers and settings for the test session.
 2. The runner would then process those settings to figure out key decision parameters for the run some of which are:
 	* The architecture the tests should run on.(x86/x64)